 - Avoid overweight bag fees.
 Don’t over-pack your checked suitcases and weigh your bag at home.
 Think you can condense your belongings into just a carry-on bag?
 Save on checked-bag fees too!

 - Take a cab, public transportation or ask a friend to drive you to the airport.
 Airport parking fees can be fairly steep.

-Yes, the holiday season can be the most expensive time of the year to travel, amongst many other things.
-But keep a budget in mind, stick to it, search for deals and look to your credit cards, and you’ll find yourself feeling much more relaxed as you welcome in 2017!
+Yes, the holiday season can be the most expensive time of year to travel, amongst many other things.
+But keep a budget in mind, stick to it, search for deals and look to your credit cards, and you’ll find yourself feeling much more relaxed as you welcome in 2019!